MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/public-folders/troubleshoot-public-folder-replication.md

 **Do you see Event ID 3027 on the destination server?**

 - If yes, see [Troubleshooting backfill](#troubleshooting-backfill).
-- If no, sorry, we cannot resolve an unidentified issue using this guide.
+- If no, sorry, we can't resolve an unidentified issue using this guide.
 For more help to resolve this issue, contact Microsoft Exchange Server support.

 ### Troubleshooting backfill